eecs110/spring2020/pages/_assignments/hw4.md

 <img class="large frame" src="/spring2020/assets/images/hw04/bubbles.png" />
 <img class="large frame" src="/spring2020/assets/images/hw04/stars.png" />

-In `landscapes.py`, replace the code on lines 23-32 (which are repetitive) with a loop (any kind of loop you want) that makes 1,000 stars that fill the entire canvas.
+In `landscapes.py`, replace the code on lines 23-32 (which is repetitive) with a loop (any kind of loop you want) that makes 1,000 stars that fill the entire canvas.
 Hints:

 1. Use a loop
 1. Use the random module, and in particular the random.uniform function to give each star (or bubble if you choose) a random (x, y) position (given the dimensions of the screen) and a random width (so that it renders stars of different sizes).